puppetlabs/puppet-specifications/language/catalog_expressions.md

 * The default value expression may evaluate to undef if the parameter type allows it.
 * If a parameter type is not specified, the default is `Any`.
 * The default value expression may not assign to/create a new variable.

+See [Parameter Scope][2] for more information about default value expressions.

 ### Node Definition